nortd/driveboardapp/docs/configure.md

     }
 }
 ```
-This way you always retain the default settings and your new setting won't be overwritten when updating the software with `git pull`.
+This way you always retain the default settings and your new settings won't be overwritten when updating the software with `git pull`.

 Firmware Configuration